This is the multi-page printable view of this section. Click here to print.

 • Platform is available: We are responsible for making sure that the Samurai platform is available.

 • Connectivity: Any log sources using Local Collectors are dependent on internet connectivity between your premises and the Samurai platform.
-Check that your internet connection is available and that firewalls are configured to allow traffic through.
+Check that your internet connection is available and that firewalls are configured to allow traffic.
 The Local Collector article also provides a detailed explanation of all of the ports that a Local Collector needs to have open in order to function correctly.

 • Local Collector: If your log source uses a Local Collector, you will need to ensure that the Local Collector is available.
 You will also need to ensure that the virtualization platform that hosts the Local Collector is healthy.
 For more information see the section on Local Collectors below.